A Chen model for mapping spaces and the surface product: Introduction

 However, this product is initially only defined for surfaces of positive genera, and more work is required to include the genus zero case of the $2$-sphere in this framework.
-To this end, we first recall a cup product for genus zero defined in \cite{G}, and then define a left and right action, $\tilde{\cup}$, of $CH^{\Sigma^0_\bullet}_\bullet(A,B)$ on $CH^{\Sigma^g_\bullet}_\bullet(A,B)$.
-Taking advantage of the fact that one can choose different simplicial models for a given space, we then show that $\tilde{\cup}$ is equivalent after passing to homology to an operation similar to the cup-product but defined on some other different simplicial models for the sphere and surfaces of genus $g$; see Definition~\ref{D:edgewisecup} and Proposition~\ref{P:edgewisecup}.
+To this end, we first recall the cup product defined in \cite{G} for genus zero, and then define a left and right action, $\tilde{\cup}$, of $CH^{\Sigma^0_\bullet}_\bullet(A,B)$ on $CH^{\Sigma^g_\bullet}_\bullet(A,B)$.
+Taking advantage of the fact that one can choose different simplicial models for a given space, we show that $\tilde{\cup}$ is after passing to homology, equivalent to operations similar to the cup-product but defined on different simplicial models for the sphere and surfaces of genus $g$; see Definition~\ref{D:edgewisecup} and Proposition~\ref{P:edgewisecup}.
 Putting everything together, we obtain a well-defined cup product $\cup:\big(\bigoplus_{g\geq 0}\HHS{g}(A,A) \big)^{\otimes 2} \to \bigoplus_{g\geq 0}\HHS{g}(A,A)$ for all genera on cohomology; see Theorem~\ref{T:cup}.
-More precisely, we prove that for a differential graded commutative algebra $(A,d_A)$, \begin{itemize} \item[i)] the cup product makes $\bigoplus_{g\geq 0}\HHS{g}(A,A)$ into an associative algebra which is bigraded with respect to the total degree grading and the genus of the surfaces and has a unit induced by the unit $1_A$ of $A$. \item[ii)] $\HHS{0}(A,A)$ lies in the center of $\bigoplus_{g\geq 0}\HHS{g}(A,B)$.\end{itemize} The cup product is functorial with respect to both arguments $A$ and $B$ (see Proposition~\ref{P:cupinvariance}).
+More precisely, we prove that for a differential graded commutative algebra $(A,d_A)$, \begin{itemize} \item[i)] the cup product makes $\bigoplus_{g\geq 0}\HHS{g}(A,A)$ into an associative algebra that is bigraded with respect to the total degree grading and the genus of the surfaces and has a unit induced by the unit $1_A$ of $A$. \item[ii)] $\HHS{0}(A,A)$ lies in the center of $\bigoplus_{g\geq 0}\HHS{g}(A,B)$.\end{itemize} The cup product is functorial with respect to both arguments $A$ and $B$ (see Proposition~\ref{P:cupinvariance}).